-Advance Construction (AC) is a technique which allows a state to initiate a project using non-federal funds while preserving eligibility for future Federal-aid funds.
-Eligibility means that FHWA has determined that the project technically qualifies for Federal-aid; however, no present or future Federal funds are committed to the project.
-After an AC project is authorized, the state may convert the project to regular Federal-aid funding provided Federal funds are made available for the project.
+As allowed under 23 USC 115, Advance Construction (AC) is a technique which allows initiation of a project using non-federal funds while preserving eligibility for future federal-aid funds.
+Eligibility means that FHWA has determined that the project technically qualifies for federal-aid; however, no present or future federal funds are committed to the project.
+After an AC project is authorized, the project may be converted to regular federal-aid funding provided federal funds are made available for the project.

-An AC project must meet the same requirements and be processed in the same manner as a regular Federal-aid project.
-All phases of a project must meet federal requirements for the National Environmental Policy Act (NEPA), Uniform Relocation Assistance and Real Property Acquisition Policies Act (Uniform Act), etc., when any phase is implemented with Federal-aid funds.
+An AC project must meet the same requirements and be processed in the same manner as a regular federal-aid project.
+All phases of a project must meet federal requirements for the National Environmental Policy Act (NEPA), Uniform Relocation Assistance and Real Property Acquisition Policies Act (Uniform Act), etc., when any phase is implemented with federal-aid funds.

-3 Public Participation, Coordination, and Consultation
+3. Public Participation, Coordination, and Consultation